hws0401/pbc_2020fall/README.md

-# Programming for Business Computing
+# Programming for Business Computing in Python
 An advanced python programming course designed for business school students which I finished in the 2020 fall semseter with an A+.
 This repository contains all the homework and exam code I've written throughout the semester.
 ## Table of Contents